Horizontal-org/Tella-website/docs/Get Started/android.md

 **Import your files to Tella.** Go to any of the folders inside Tella and tap the + Button > Import from device.
 Choose the file you’d like to keep inside Tella and a copy of the file will be stored encrypted and hidden on Tella.
-Keep in mind that the original file on your phone will not be deleted automatically, you will need to manually delete it.
+You will be asked if you want to delete or keep the original file on your phone after it is imported.
 Tella will be unlocked while you choose your files for a maximum of three (3) minutes.

 <div class="gifs">
     <img src="/img/getting-started/android/import.gif" alt="gif that shows how to import files in Tella" title="import files in Tella" />